 REWARDS: We believe that students who choose to follow these rules should be recognized for exhibiting responsible behavior.
-Students have opportunity to earn "Character Credits."
-Credits earned by students are redeemable at our snack shack.
+Students have opportunity to earn "Townsend Tickets."
+Tickets earned by students are redeemable at our Snack Shack and can be entered for prize drawings.

-CONSEQUENCES: We like to work as often as possible on the positive side of discipline, using old-fashioned compliments and praise for students that are doing the right thing - the "catch them being good attitude" which goes a long way toward positive classroom environment and good behavior.
+CONSEQUENCES: We like to work as often as possible on the positive side of discipline, using oldfashioned compliments and praise for students that are doing the right thing - the "catch them being good attitude" which goes a long way toward positive classroom environment and good behavior.
 Children and adults of all ages respond to encouragement and a good word.
-However, we believe that negative consequences are necessary for some students to ensure that rules are followed.
+However, we believe that consequences are necessary for some students to ensure that rules are followed.

 Our school has a policy of progressive discipline.
 The first infraction may consist of a warning or counseling.
 Continued infractions of the rule apply progressive consequences such as note or phone call home, time-out in another room or detention.
 An office referral will be made when the teacher has reached the end of their progressive discipline plan.
-However, some severe acts of disobedience or serious misbehavior may earn an office referral immediately.
+However, some severe acts of defiance or serious misbehavior may earn an office referral immediately.

-Severe acts of disobedience may result in suspension or a recommendation for expulsion in accordance with the District Behavior Code that is included in the Parent Information Packet (copies also available in the school office).
+Severe acts of disobedience may result in suspension or a recommendation for expulsion in accordance with the District Behavior Code that is included in the Student/Parent Handbook (included in the annual Aeries Data Confirmation during Summer Break).